 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables, and accounts payable that are denominated in foreign currency.
-A fluctuation in the NTD/USD and NTD/RMB exchange rate on the reporting date, with other factors remaining constant, would have increased or decreased the net income amounted to \$2,825 and \$5,223 for the years ended December 31, 2019 and 2018, respectively.
+A fluctuation in the NTD/USD and NTD/RMB exchange rate on the reporting date, with other factors remaining constant, would have increased or decreased the net income amounted to \$2,766 and \$2,825 for the years ended December 31, 2020 and 2019, respectively.

-iii.
-Foreign exchange gains (losses) on monetary items
+(c) Foreign exchange gains (losses) on monetary items

-Due to the variety of the functional currencies of the Group's entities, the Group's foreign exchange losses on monetary items amounted to \$20,631 and \$7,530 for the years ended December 31, 2019 and 2018, respectively.
+Due to the variety of the functional currencies of the Group's entities, the Group's foreign exchange gains (losses) on monetary items amounted to \$13,524 and (\$20,631) for the years ended December 31, 2020 and 2019, respectively.